sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

         train_step(batch_data)
 ```

-Using AllReduce distribution strategy, users need to merge gradients
+Using the AllReduce distribution strategy, users need to merge gradients
 across workers before updating the local model during each step.

 ```Python